 Many older homes are still wired using the antiquated – and dangerous – “knob and tube” method.
-Do not hesitate to call Raynor Electric if your home is wired in this fashion, because that wiring needs to be replaced in order for your home to be in compliance with the local electrical code.
+Do not hesitate to call Raynor Electric if your home is wired this way because it needs to be replaced in order for your home to be in compliance with the local electrical code.

 From the 1880s until the 1930s, knob and tube wiring was the method of choice.
 Even 20 years later, this method was still being used in many homes.
 Back in the late 19th and early 20th centuries, knob and tube was a good option because there were, of course, not that many electrical appliances.